redpen-cc/redpen-doc/source/format.rst

 Lists
 ~~~~~

-Markdown parser used in DocumentValidator supports two types of lists (Bulleted lists and Numbered lists).
+Markdown parser used in RedPen supports two types of lists (Bulleted lists and Numbered lists).

 Bulleted Lists
 ^^^^^^^^^^^^^^^